-Eating well while breastfeeding isn’t always easy with cravings, hormonal changes, lack of sleep and a new baby.
-Breastfeeding nutrition can also seem complicated with the fear of losing milk supply.
-As a Pre/Post Natal Fitness Specialist and creator of a very unique breastfeeding diet plan that is specifically made for breastfeeding mamas to lose weight, I KNOW eating healthy after baby can be hard.
+Eating well while breastfeeding isn’t always easy with cravings, hormonal changes, lack of sleep, and a new baby.
+Breastfeeding nutrition can also seem complicated with the fear of losing the milk supply.
+As a Pre/Post Natal Fitness Specialist and creator of a very unique breastfeeding diet plan that is specifically made for breastfeeding mamas to lose weight, I KNOW eating healthy after a baby can be hard.
 Really hard.
 But, I created this guide to help you understand how to eat well for both you and your new baby.

 So how do we go about doing this?
 Well, I have 5 rules for you to follow.
 5 SIMPLE rules to follow when eating while breastfeeding that will help you stay focused on giving your body what it needs to function optimally from the inside out.

-With a great breastfeeding diet, your mood can boost, sugar cravings can decrease, weight can drop and your hormones can even balance out.
-So many mamas have lost weight, kept up their milk supply and felt so wonderful on my breastfeeding diet and program + APP! that also HEALS your body after baby!
-We work on your core, pelvic floor and strengthening, in addition to completely nourishing your body.
+With a great breastfeeding diet, your mood can boost, sugar cravings can decrease, your weight can drop and your hormones can even balance out.
+So many mamas have lost weight, kept up their milk supply, and felt so wonderful on my breastfeeding diet and program + APP! that also HEALS your body after baby!
+We work on your core, pelvic floor, and strengthening, in addition to completely nourishing your body.
 If this guide leaves you still a bit confused, feel free to see what other mamas are saying about my program.
 The app is available on both the app store and Google Play!

 First rule, protein:

 Basically, every meal needs to have a high-quality protein source.
-I prefer lean proteins like chicken, ground turkey, fish, beans and of course, my protein powder.
-We have protein shakes for breakfast in my program, but I think eggs are a great way to go because you can add so many veggies in your scrambles.
+I prefer lean proteins like chicken, ground turkey, fish, beans, and of course, my protein powder.
+We have protein shakes for breakfast in my program, but I think eggs are a great way to go because you can add so many veggies to your scrambles.
 I also really like beans, particularly garbanzo beans for breastfeeding mamas because they can help with milk supply, and they have fiber, which I will talk about in the next rule.
-Protein needs to make up about 1/3 – 1/3 of your plate, to make things general.
+Protein needs to make up about 1/4 – 1/3 of your plate, to make things general.
 I have a plate ratio plan in my program too, which helps you stay on track no matter where you are.

-Second rule, fiber:
+The second rule, is fiber: